 6 key reminders that have stuck out when reflecting on my friendships

 - Not all friendships will be for me.
-I learned people can be great on paper, but you just not vibe with them no matter how hard you try.
+I learned people can be great on paper, but you just do not vibe with them no matter how hard you try.
 It’s okay to have things and common but still not want to spend time together!

 - Friendships don’t have to be deep to be meaningful.
 Some of my most memorable moments have been lighter this year.
 Laughing about a silly joke.
 Commiserating over ridiculous decisions in my PhD program.
-Small moments with more casual friends, but exactly what I needed in that moment.
+Small moments with more casual friends, but exactly what I needed at that moment.

 - Just like finding your people can feel as loving as finding your partner/s.
 I love my partner, don’t get me wrong.
-But being able to reach out on a bad day to talk about something with another person aside from him, and getting just as significant of support, reminds me just as much of how important it is to find your group.
+But being able to reach out on a bad day to talk about something with another person aside from him, and getting just as significant of support reminds me just as much of how important it is to find your group.

 - Connection is significant when it comes to battling depression.
 My partner is active duty military, so we’ve not always been stationary.
-I have absolutely hated previous environments, and upon reflection I can see that is because I didn’t have anyone to share my life with.
+I have absolutely hated previous environments, and upon reflection, I can see that is because I didn’t have anyone to share my life with.
 It’s more than just existing together, it’s about really doing life together.
 My mood is positive and uplifting significantly more than previous.

 - Sometimes we need others to show us ugly truths about ourselves.
 I took a lot of risks this year—both personally and professionally.
-Thank god I had a crew of people to tell me when I was being an idiot or not being congruent to myself, or I would have been in a really bad spot.
+Thank god I had a crew of people to tell me when I was being an idiot or not being congruent with myself, or I would have been in a really bad spot.

 This year has been hard as we try to finally escape COVID and our own four walls.
 But for me, it has also been powerful.
 I have never felt so appreciated, safe, and understood.

 To the friends I have—I hope I’ve shown you the same graciousness and care you’ve shown me this year.
 To the friends, I’ll make—I look forward to our experiences.
-Thank you so for the love and growth.
+Thank you so much for the love and growth.